Amazon Workers Go On Strike, Protest In 20 Nations, Including US

 The strike is scheduled to last from Black Friday on Nov.
 29 through Cyber Monday, Dec.
 2, the UNI Global Union announced, saying protests will be held in majors cities in the US, United Kingdom, Germany, Japan, India, Brazil and elsewhere.

-The strike could cause customers' holiday deliveries to be delivered, economic experts told ABC News.
+The strike could cause customers' holiday deliveries to be delayed, economic experts told ABC News.

 The strike and protests are to "hold Amazon accountable for labor abuses, environmental degradation and threats to democracy," according to the union.